trufflesuite/truffle/packages/truffle-core/docs/getting_started/project.md

 Once completed, you'll now have a project structure with the following items:

 * `app/` - directory where your application files go by default.
-This includes recommended folders for Javascript files and stylesheets, but you have free reign over how this folder is used.
+This includes recommended folders for Javascript files and stylesheets, but you have free reign over how this folder is used, if at all.
 * `contracts/` - directory where Truffle expects to find solidity contracts.
-* `environments/` - directory where built application artifacts are placed, and where you can override configuration variables per-environment.
+* `migrations/` - directory to place scriptable deployment files.
 * `test/` - location of test files for testing your application and contracts.
 * `truffle.js` - your main Truffle configuration file.